rindelicato/Portfolio/README.md

 Hello, I'm Robert Indelicato, a data analyst specializing in aviation market analysis.
 With a focus on providing timely and accurate information, I help brokers/dealers, finance companies, fractional providers, and suppliers of aircraft parts and services uncover new revenue opportunities and gain a competitive edge.
 My expertise lies in delivering actionable insights that drive growth and innovation within the aviation industry, and I'm eager to extend this impact to new sectors.

 ### Work Experience
-Data Analyst @ Amstat Incorporated
+**Data Analyst** @ Amstat Incorporated
-- Gathered and arranged research data to create representative graphs and charts highlighting aircraft sales figures by state and calendar year.This provided our customers a competitive advantage to ultimately uncover new revenue opportunities and drive strategic decision-making within the corporate aviation industry.
+- Gathered and arranged research data to create representative graphs and charts highlighting aircraft sales figures by state and calendar year.
+This provided our customers a competitive advantage to ultimately uncover new revenue opportunities and drive strategic decision-making within the corporate aviation industry.

-Resume
 # **Profession Summary**

-Results-oriented Data Analyst adept at managing large datasets, extracting valuable insights, and generating impactful reports.
-Proactive in identifying trends crucial to business success.
-Collaborative team player experienced in mentoring and training new analysts.
+Hello, I'm Robert Indelicato, a data analyst specializing in aviation market analysis.
+With a focus on providing timely and accurate information, I help brokers/dealers, finance companies, fractional providers, and suppliers of aircraft parts and services uncover new revenue opportunities and gain a competitive edge.
+My expertise lies in delivering actionable insights that drive growth and innovation within the aviation industry, and I'm eager to extend this impact to new sectors.

 # **Projects**

-- GamCo- Perform descriptive analysis & recommendations to improve company sales based on their historical data.
+- GameCo- Perform descriptive analysis & recommendations to improve company sales based on their historical data.

 - Influenza Season- Perform descriptive analysis based on influenza historical data to provide recommendations based on trends in influenza and how the medical staffing agency should plan for staffing needs across the country